gramaziokohler/compas_fab_preworkshop/README.md

 The steps to run this kind of system are:

-* Download the MoveIt [`docker-compose.yml`](https://github.com/gramaziokohler/compas_fab_preworkshop/blob/master/ros_systems/moveit/docker-compose.yml) file to your disk (or clone this repository)
+* Sign in to your Github account and Download the MoveIt file [`docker-compose.yml`](https://github.com/gramaziokohler/compas_fab_preworkshop/blob/master/ros_systems/moveit/docker-compose.yml) to your disk (or clone this repository)
-* Open a command prompt, change to the folder where the file resides and run:
+* Open a Anaconda Prompt, change to the folder where the file resides and run:

         docker-compose up -d